wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Cultures/Cultures/Tunnel_Halfling.md

 You gain proficiency in Sleight of Hand, and you gain expertise when picking a pocket or otherwise taking an item without notice.
 \
 **Languages.**
-You can speak, read, write, and sign Common and Halfling.
+You can speak or sign, read, and write Common and Halfling.